coleonguard/Fingie_Firmware/prosthetic_control_system/controller/without_imu/README.md

 1. VL6180X proximity sensors connected to I2C multiplexers
 2. Multiplexers connected to the Raspberry Pi
 3. Ability Hand connected via USB

+### Hardware Recommendations for Reliable I2C

+For optimal reliability with the proximity sensors:

+1. **I2C Pull-up Resistors**:
+   - Use 2.2kΩ-4.7kΩ pull-up resistors on SDA and SCL lines
+   - Weaker pull-ups can cause reliability issues under load

+2. **I2C Bus Speed**:
+   - Consider reducing the I2C clock speed for improved reliability
+   - Default is typically 100kHz; try 50kHz in high-interference environments

+3. **Power Supply**:
+   - Use separate power supplies for sensors and motors if possible
+   - Add decoupling capacitors (0.1μF) near each sensor's power pins

+4. **Cable Shielding**:
+   - Use shielded cables for I2C connections in high-noise environments
+   - Keep I2C cables away from motor wires and power cables

+5. **Ground Plane**:
+   - Ensure all components share a common ground reference
+   - Use a solid ground plane on PCBs for reduced noise

 ### Multiplexer Addresses